 stimulus, usually an image or a sound, by perceiving a familiar pattern

 where none exists.
 Common examples are perceived images of animals,

 faces, or objects in cloud formations").
-This process has driven art in our own time too, can you remember the iconic scene in the film "The Agony And The Ecstasy" where Michaelangelo is inspired by seeing clouds in the sky trace out the iconic sky figures of God creating Man? - sacred pareidolia!
+This process has driven art in our own time too, can you remember the classic scene in the film "The Agony And The Ecstasy" where Michaelangelo is inspired by seeing clouds in the sky trace out the iconic sky figures of God creating Man? - sacred pareidolia!

 I suggest that in neolithic Wiltshire worshippers noticed that raw clouds sometimes reconfigured into apparently meaningful religions shapes, magically betraying the animistic nature of the neolithic world, and then watched awestruck as nature slowly erased the apparent sky sculptures, leaving only the background noise of featureless clouds.
 This apparent cycle of sacred revelation and subsequent erasure and concealment was then built into the religious sculptures of Avebury in order to honour the animistic spirits seen in the skies.

 My thesis here is supported by the existence at Avebury of so many "zenith-seeking" sculptures that look straight up overhead, a zone of the Wiltshire skies that never hosts the sun or moon.
 Accordingly I believe these statues might be looking for faces in the clouds above.